munshkr/SuperDirtMod/README.md

 * You can't modulate the parameters of specific synths.
 All running synths playing on some orbit are affected by the parameter modulation.

+* If you silence a `pmod` stream, the last values will not be reset.
+For now, you can call `SuperDirtMod.reset` to reset the state.

 ## Contributing